splunk/docker-splunk/docs/SHUTDOWN_LIFECYCLE.md

 and forced cleanup.
 GNU `timeout` bounds the stop command and returns `124` when the deadline expires.

+The paired Splunk Operator lifecycle contract uses 660 seconds for a startup- or liveness-probe restart: the 600-second image deadline plus a 60-second kubelet margin.
+Planned Pod deletion keeps its longer, independently configurable grace.
+If the image timeout is increased, the startup and liveness probe grace must also be increased; readiness probes do not terminate containers and have no termination grace.

 ## State and ownership

 The operation stores bounded, non-secret evidence under